 “We recently held a meeting with the public on the problems and will be issuing further information on the recent operation in the near future.

 “There seems to be a reluctance on the part of some of the public in engaging with the police.
-We would encourage people with information on these incidents to engage with the police at the earliest possible opportunity.
+We would encourage people with information on these incidents to engage with the police at the

 “Parents have responsibility for their children, and for the actions of those who reside at their addresses.
 Parents taking responsibility is an important part of tackling the problem.”